Mega Man X Dive: Gameplay

 Cooperative play and competitive play are multiplayer modes, while other game modes are single-player.
 Initially, only the story mode (normal) can be selected, but as the player level increases, additional modes become available.
-Multiplayer elements, such as competitive play, cooperative play, raid bosses, and the DNA portal, will be discontinued when the online version of the app ends.
+Multiplayer elements, such as competitive play, cooperative play, raid bosses, and the DNA portal, were discontinued when the online version of the app ended.

 Story mode involves conquering stages similarly to previous games in the series.
-Each stage is divided into six parts, with a boss character appearing in the third part.
+Each stage is divided into six parts, with a boss character appearing every third part.
 There are items throughout the stage that will temporarily increase player stats, and players will receive rewards based on the number of items collected.
-The item "Deep Element," which can be entered, is placed within these stages.
-In this mode, players progress in a specific order starting from stage 1.
+The item "Deep Element," is placed within these stages.
 There are also "normal" and "hard" versions of each stage, each featuring different content and placements of enemies and items.
 Once players clear a stage, they can retry it as many times as they like.
-If they meet all the specified conditions and complete the stage, they can "skip dive" to receive clear rewards without having to replay the stage.
+If they meet all the specified conditions and complete the stage, they can "skip dive" to receive clear rewards without having to replay the stage, though the stamina cost persists.

 In Challenge Boss, players fight only boss characters that have appeared in other modes.
 "Skip Dive" is also available under the same conditions as in story mode.
 In Time Attack, players compete against three randomly selected opponents for the clear time of a stage chosen from the story mode.
 Target stages and competing players change daily.